willowmck/eks-gateway-poc/README.md

             number: 8000
 EOF
 ```

-Refresh the web page multiple times.
-You should see a 429 error after 5 refreshes

 This diagram shows the flow of the request (with the Istio ingress gateway leveraging the `rate limiter` Pod to determine if the request should be allowed):